bluejayA/substation/docs/performance/tuning.md

 - [Troubleshooting](troubleshooting.md) - Performance issue diagnosis
 - [Caching Concepts](../concepts/caching.md) - Deep dive into caching

-**Note**: All tuning recommendations are based on production experience with 10K+ resource environments.
-Start with defaults and adjust based on your specific needs and metrics.
+**Note**: All tuning recommendations and targets are based on design goals and testing with 10K+ resource environments.
+Actual performance will vary based on your specific OpenStack deployment, network conditions, and system resources.
+Start with defaults and adjust based on measured metrics in your environment.